jacksoncharles/laravel-searchable-endpoints/README.md

 ```

 ## Usage
-Extend your repository to use the abtract repository and include the "model()" method returning
+Extend your repository to use the abtract Repository and implement the RepositoryInterface and include the "model()" method returning
 a namespaced string to your associated model.

 ```